GeoPython-UPD/site/source/index.rst

 .. figure:: img/banner/geo-python-2020.png

-Welcome to Geo-Python, Geol 197 GDAM edition!
+Welcome to Geo-Python, UPD Geology edition!
 ===========================

 The **Geo-Python** course teaches you the basic concepts of programming and scientific data analysis using the Python programming language